 I still love a cool, heavy blanket.
-The pressure, weight and comfort create a calm secure feeling.
-Weighted blankets have received accolades for providing benefits to children with special needs, particularly those with sensory processing disorder, autism and ADHD.
+The pressure, weight, and comfort create a calm secure feeling.
+Weighted blankets have received accolades for providing benefits to children with special needs, particularly those with a sensory processing disorder, autism, and ADHD.

 Weighted blankets can help at every age, and many adults can benefit from the calming pressure of a weighted blanket.